The Kervaire-Milnor invariant in the stable classification of spin 4-manifolds: Proof of Theorems 1.1 and 1.5

-The first equation uses symmetry of $\lambda_2$.
-The second equation is the algebraic definition of the intersection form.
-The third equation uses the naturality of the reduction mod 2.
-The fourth equation uses that, by definition of $\wh\phi$, $\red_2(\wh\phi) = i^*\phi$.
-The fifth equation uses that $i \circ g \sim c \circ j$.
+The first equality uses symmetry of $\lambda_2$.
+The second equality is the algebraic definition of the intersection form.
+The third equality uses the naturality of the reduction mod 2.
+The fourth equality uses that, by definition of $\wh\phi$, $\red_2(\wh\phi) = i^*\phi$.
+The fifth equality uses that $i \circ g$ and $c \circ j$ are homotopic.
 The last equality uses the naturality of the evaluation.

 Using obstruction theory and the fact that $B\pi$ is aspherical, the map $c\circ \beta\colon \RP^2\to B\pi$ extends to a map $\beta'\colon \RP^\infty\to B\pi$.
 Now assume for a contradiction that $\langle \beta^*c^*(\phi),[\RP^2]\rangle$ is nontrivial.
 Then $\beta^*c^*(\phi)\in H^2(\RP^2;\Z/2)$ is nontrivial and hence also $(\beta')^*(\phi)\in H^2(\RP^\infty;\Z/2)$ is nontrivial.
 In this case, also $\Sq^2((\beta')^*(\phi))=(\beta')^*\Sq^2(\phi)\in H^4(\RP^\infty;\Z/2)$ has to be nontrivial.
 But we assumed that $\phi$ lies in the kernel of $\Sq^2$.
 Hence $\langle \beta^*c^*(\phi),[\RP^2]\rangle$ has to be trivial, as desired. \end{proof}